A Survey of Neutrino Flavor Models and the Neutrinoless Double Beta Decay Funnel: Results for model category predictions

-In this section we will introduce the model categories we study, provide an overview of the underlying theory, and present the preferred regions of parameter space and fractions in the funnel.
+In this section we will introduce the categories of model predictions we study, provide an overview of the underlying theories, and present the preferred regions of parameter space and fractions in the funnel.

 We start by providing a complete phenomenological study of categories of models which make predictions for observables which enter $|m_{\beta\beta}|$.
-These categories of models can be further subdivided into groups of models which have the same predictions.
-These groups of models are defined to cover existing individual models that are studied in the literature, but are expanded to include other conceivable models with different combinations of the same input parameters.
-An important condition of our analysis is that we will not be concerned with whether or not these models can be fully realized in concrete scenarios, and simply consider the option that they could be, thereby providing a phenomenological starting point for model builders by scanning over conceivable models.
+These categories of models can be further subdivided into groups of model predictions which have the same predictions.
+These groups of predictions are defined to cover existing individual models that are studied in the literature but are expanded to include other conceivable models with different combinations of the same input parameters.
+An important condition of our analysis is that we will not be concerned with whether or not all of these particular phenomenological predictions can be fully realized in concrete models, and we simply consider the option that they could be, thereby providing a phenomenological starting point for model builders by investigating conceivable model predictions.

 The model categories and the neutrino parameters they predict are schematically shown in fig.~\ref{fig:model_overview}.
-Starting from the phenomenological point of view from model predictions for observables entering $|m_{\beta\beta}|$ we consider categories of models which make predictions for one or several of them.
+Starting from the phenomenological point of view from model predictions for observables entering $|m_{\beta\beta}|$, we consider categories of models which make predictions for one or several of them.
 Indeed, each phenomenological category makes predictions at a certain level in the mass matrix.
 Predictions for the mixing parameters are generally driven by the structure of the neutrino mass matrix while predictions for the neutrino masses depend on the number of free parameters in the neutrino mass matrix.
-Models which affect the neutrino masses typically also predict a lower (and upper) limit on the lightest neutrino mass allowing an additional probe of these categories via experiments sensitive to the absolute neutrino mass scale.
+Models which affect the neutrino masses typically also predict a lower (and upper) limit on the lightest neutrino mass, allowing an additional probe of these categories via experiments sensitive to the absolute neutrino mass scale.